 The policy will be available on the School website for anyone who wishes to view it.

 1.2 What is Child Protection and Safeguarding?

-When we talk about safeguarding, we mean things which are done to reduce the risk of children suffering significant harm.
-This includes
+When we talk about safeguarding, we mean things which reduce the risk of children suffering significant harm and promote their welfare.
+Working Together to Safeguard Children tells us that safeguarding means